kapoorlakshya/screen-recorder/README.md

 @recorder.stop
 browser.quit
 ```
-This mode has limited capabilities.
-Read more about it in the wiki
+This mode has a few limitations which are listed in the wiki
 [here](https://github.com/kapoorlakshya/screen-recorder/wiki/Window-Capture-Limitations).

 ##### Fetch Title